Effective Snapshot Testing

 }In this example, a fixture provides data

-preparation for a test and the snapshot represent a
+preparation for a test and the snapshot represents the

-single table state after logic execution.
-Even in
+expected full output state after logic execution.
+Even

 otherwise it becomes hard to maintain.